-How much of your city is parking lots? urban planning Article 490 words, published Feb 8 2023 30 votes
+How much of your US city is parking lots? urban planning Article 490 words, published Feb 8 2023 30 votes

 Here’s what it takes to get speed humps approved on just one US block urban planning Article 732 words, published Aug 24 2023 25 votes

 Megacities: Reality or fiction?
-Architecture in sci-fi urban planning architecture Video 16:42, published Nov 11 2022 4 votes
+Architecture in sci-fi. urban planning architecture Video 16:42, published Nov 11 2022 4 votes

 Investigating the mysteriously feel-good "Texas Turnaround" urban planning Article 607 words, published Dec 27 2017 11 votes